 “It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood.”

 It’s still well-worth your time to take precautionary measures that will spare you from the drama of haters.
-Keep these four things in mind and you’ll master the art of handling them without giving away your power:
+Keep these four things in mind and you’ll master the art of how to deal with haters without giving away your power:

 1. Get back to balance if you’re triggered: Haters are experts at pushing buttons, and if you’re their target, they’ll find ways to push yours.
 It’s normal to feel affected by what they say to you.Your reaction may range from mild annoyance to blistering rage.
 If you’re unsettled by their acrimony, take a time-out and bring yourself back into balance using these steps.
 If you’re down, reach out to your champions – those friends, family and mentors who believe in you.

 2. Don’t confuse critics for haters: It’s easy to misinterpret the feedback of others, especially if you are insecure.
 In such cases, you might confuse your critics for haters.
 Listening to your critics plays an important role in your development.
 Critics give us constructive feedback to help us improve and grow.
 Haters, on the other hand, have malicious intent.
 Their goal is to inflict pain and bring us down – and you need to spot and avoid like the plague.

 3. Change your perception of haters: Deep down, haters are an unhappy bunch.
 Anyone who wants to hurt and inflict harm on another is harboring some kind of unresolved pain.
 Their hateful ways are nothing but an expression of their deep seated resentment that they project onto others.
 A technique that always works for me is picturing the hater as a child who was wounded by past experiences.
 This helps me see their humanness and vulnerability.